davperez-tech/Backup-Disaster-Recovery/runbooks/file-level-restore.md

 | File not found in backup | File was created after the restore point | Select an older restore point, or check if a more recent backup exists |
 | "Access denied" during restore | Insufficient permissions on target path | Run Veeam console as Administrator; verify NTFS permissions on target folder |
 | Restore is very slow | Large backup or network congestion | Normal for multi-GB backups; wait for completion |

-## Notes

-- File-level restore from local repository (Copy 2) is significantly faster than from S3 (Copy 3) because local disk reads are faster than cloud downloads
-- For restoring from S3, the same procedure applies but select the backup under **Backups → Object Storage** instead of **Backups → Disk**
-- If many files need restoring across multiple folders, consider a volume-level or full VM restore instead